-- Praise them and say that their opinion and thoughts would be very valuable to your work, and you respect their work (remember, they’re doing you a favour!)
+- Give praise and tell them that their opinion and thoughts are respected and would be very valuable to your work

 - Request help with the project

-Make sure you use a catchy subject line in the email.
+Make sure to use a catchy subject line in the email.
 For example, your email may look like this:

 Subject: I have something for you!

-You can also reach out directly on Slack or your corporate Instant messaging platform which is usually just as effective.
-Just remember that some people may not have the capacity to help you out, and that’s okay!
-We’re all busy bees.
-If someone politely declines, just say thank you for your time and keep searching for other participants.
+You can also reach out directly on Slack or any corporate instant messaging platform.
+It’s essential to keep in mind that some people may not have the capacity to help you out, so if someone politely declines, just thank them for their time and keep searching for other participants.

 This immersion and opportunity are seriously underrated as a way to garner insights.
 As UX writer Taylor Palmer points out, “they usually spend more time than anyone talking to customers, and most can effortlessly surface customer pains and feature requests.”

-At HiPages (ASX: HPG), a listed company in Australia where I led product design, we formed a small group of beta users that were “power users” on the platform.
+At HiPages (ASX: HPG), a listed company in Australia where Mizko of the Designership led product design, they formed a small group of beta users that were “power users” on the platform.
 Whenever there was a new feature in the works, they would bring the power users into the process to test ideas and garner insights.

-This method was a great way to improve customer relations, and also get the benefit of speaking with real customers who were invested in improving the user experience.
-As with all research, remember that people do come with their own personal preferences and thoughts on projects.
-These power users are huge fans of the product, and rose-tinted glasses in research can lead to unconscious bias opinions.
+This method was a great way to improve customer relations, with the added benefit of speaking with real customers who were invested in improving the user experience.
+Because of this, as with all research, these users come with their own personal preferences and thoughts on projects.
+Power users are huge fans of the product, and rose-tinted glasses in research can lead to opinions based on unconscious bias.

-For example, I am leading the re-design of a crypto exchange that just raised $40M USD and I personally put in $2,000 to buy their own exchange token.
-Why?
-Because I want to experience their product first-hand.
+For example, I am leading the re-design of a crypto exchange that just raised $40M USD and have personally put in $2,000 to buy their own exchange token.
+I did this because I wanted to experience their product first-hand.

-Other products I have led strategy and design for, and personally immerse myself in include:
+Here are some products I have led strategy and design for and have personally immersed myself in: